CMTN safety planning is guided by the BC CDC and Public Health Officer, provincial Go-Forward Guidelines, and WorksafeBC.

 - Delivered and documented through Brightspace or another tool (e.g. as a survey or quiz)

-- Contact tracing is not being undertaken by CMTN.
+- Contact tracing is not undertaken by CMTN.

 Phased planning for a gradual return to campus

-CMTN remains committed to a measured approach that reflects the needs of our community, and will continue with distance delivery of work and learning with face-to-face activities restricted to those deemed essential through the fall semester.
+CMTN remains committed to a measured approach that reflects the needs of the communities, and will continue with distance delivery of work and learning with in-person activities through the winter semester, and with increasing opportunities being made available over time.

-Coordinated safety planning for all face-to-face activities is required.
-Any proposed face-to-face activities must navigate the safety framework and establish required approval prior to being implemented.
+All in-person activities are required to navigate through safety planning, with recommendations from the COVID-19 Working Group and Occupational Health and Safety members incorporated for final consideration by President’s Council.
+Coordinated safety planning for all in-person activities is required to meet regulatory obligations and public expectations.
+Any proposed in-person activities must navigate the CMTN safety framework and establish required approval prior to being implemented.

 Supplies and equipment

-- It is now mandatory that staff, faculty, students and anyone on CMTN campus wear a non-medical face covering any time they are indoors and when physical distancing cannot be maintained.
+Masks are mandatory for indoor, public and retail spaces.
+Anyone attending CMTN business must wear a mask any time they are indoors, when safe physical distancing cannot be maintained.

 How to wear a non-medical face covering properly: